Anahkiasen/cookie-monster/README.md

+# This project is not maintained anymore

+If you want to fork it and continue the legacy, you can, but I just recommend to switch to [CookieMaster](https://github.com/greenc/CookieMaster) which now greatly surpasses Cookie Monster in terms of UI and features.

 # Cookie Monster [![Build Status](https://travis-ci.org/Anahkiasen/cookie-monster.png?branch=master)](https://travis-ci.org/Anahkiasen/cookie-monster)

 Cookie Monster is a plugin you can load into Cookie Clicker, that offers a wide range of tools and statistics to enhance the game.